 Pros

-With this schedule, you are schooling and breaking in tandem to everyone else in your area, allowing you the least disruption for extracurriculars (which are often tied to the public school schedule).
+With this schedule, you are schooling and breaking in tandem with everyone else in your area, allowing for the least disruption for extracurriculars (which are often tied to the public school schedule).
 Many families find that meshing with the local school schedule is an especially good idea when creating a plan for high schoolers.

 Cons